srazdokunebil/PathEditor/README.md

 ## Usage

-Upon first run, PathEditor will look something like this:
+Upon first run, PathEditor will look something like this (minus the warlock FC UI to the right):

 ![Imgur](https://i.imgur.com/FVhEFKo.png)<Br>